NethServer/nethsecurity-docs/custom_openvpn_tunnel.rst

 Steps to configure the VPN
 --------------------------

-1. Place the Configuration File in the Correct Directory
+1. Place the configuration file in the correct Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Copy the ``myvpn.ovpn`` file to the directory ``/etc/openvpn/``.
 Use SCP or a similar tool to transfer the file: ::